oceanprotocol/ocean.js/docs/beginners_guide.md

 # A beginners guide to selling data over the blockchain

 This is a beginners guide to selling a dataset over the blockchain.
-The process involves creating a datatoken, which will be used to purchase the dataset, and listing it on a marketplace.
+The process involves creating a dataNFT and a datatoken.
+Datatoken will be used to purchase the dataset, and listing it on a marketplace.
 This guide provides all the code you need and no prior knowledge is required.
 It is helpful if you have some experience with javascript but it is not necessary.

 Selling your data over the blockchain puts you in charge of how it is used and can be a great source of passive income.
 There are many AI startups that have deep expertise in machine learning but need more data to improve their models.
 Selling your data via the blockchain gives you a level of security that you would be unable to achieve if you were selling via a centralised marketplace.